iominh/minhongrails.github.io/_posts/2013-07-06-tutorialpdf-image-extraction.md

 <div class="mSpotlight">Code</div>

-All of the code is available on GitHub but this section will show the code if you don't like GitHub or Maven for some reason:
+Everything is available on GitHub but this section will show the code if you don't like GitHub or Maven for some reason:

 First, add the dependency to your Maven pom: